Paramhansa Yogananda once said: “You don’t know what a terrible cataclysm is coming!” Are we living in that time?

 The Road Ahead II: How to Build a Spiritual Residential Community is an on-going guest series focusing on all aspects of community start-up, development and growth.

 The class is free, with a suggested donation of $15 for each class.
-Those who donate will receive a complimentary copy of the ebook: The Road Ahead by Swami Kriyananda.

 Our guest speakers have been living in and thinking about community for many years.
 They have been problem solving and giving extensive thought to these diverse issues and will share their expertise.
 This will all be within the context of what Swami Kriyananda learned from Paramhansa Yogananda and his experience in building successful communities on three continents.